StackVista/sts-agent/CONTRIBUTING.md

 And replace, `my_module` with your module name, `default_version` with the version you want, `my_lib` with the name of the required lib, then provide a URL to the module license (replacing `"https://url.to.my/LICENSE.txt"`).

-If you need to install it with `python setup.py install`, take a look at this [example](https://github.com/DataDog/omnibus-software/blob/macos-clean/config/software/guidata.rb). (which also demonstrate the use of a patch).
+If you need to install it with `python setup.py install`, take a look at this [example](https://github.com/StackVista/omnibus-software/blob/macos-clean/config/software/guidata.rb). (which also demonstrate the use of a patch).

 And it's done for `omnibus-software`!

-#### dd-agent-omnibus
+#### sts-agent-omnibus

 First, fork `omnibus-software`, and create your branch.

-Then add `dependency "my_module"` to `config/projects/datadog-agent.rb`: (please respect alphabetical sort)
+Then add `dependency "my_module"` to `config/projects/stackstate-agent.rb`: (please respect alphabetical sort)
 ```ruby
 # Check dependencies
 dependency "kafka-python"